Bill Harrington almost didn’t make it to 101.

 “(He) is the gentlest human being I know,” Robbie Harrington said in an email.
 “Nothing can beat a good old fashioned cup of coffee, cookie, hug, and handshake from Grandpa.”

 There’s not quite as much hoopla as there was for Harrington’s 100th birthday, when his extended family gathered to celebrate just a few weeks before the country shut down because of the pandemic.

 He has had few visitors since then.
 But he has a computer in his room to keep in touch with sons William and Mark and his grandchildren via email and video chat (daughters Evelyn and Beth have both died, as has Carolyn).

-The crowd at this year’s party was much smaller because of COVID-19 restrictions, but Mark Harrington and his wife, Sheri, traveled from Lincoln to be there.
+The crowd at this year’s party will be much smaller because of COVID-19 restrictions, but Mark Harrington and his wife, Sheri, will travel from Lincoln to be there.

 “With COVID last year, it made it especially difficult to be able to see him to help us all keep going,” Robbie Harrington said.
 “We know one day we will be together with him again to celebrate Fourth of July and cannot wait to share some homemade strawberry ice cream.”